-Join Adam Crespi for an in-depth discussion in this video Creating a wood material and linking the textures, part of 3D Textures: Wood.
+Join Adam Crespi for an in-depth discussion in this video Creating a wood material and linking the textures, part of Creating Wood 3D Textures.

 - The true test of any texture is, of course, how it looks when it's applied to a 3D model.
 I've got a Craftsman style room and it'll work nicely with the wood grain and wood floor I've created.
 What I've done here is to build out this room with a pair of paired French doors.
 These have dark bronze hardware.
 And then there's a matching door, a five panel door with the same hardware across the way.
 The room has a tall baseboard with a cap, a field, and a shoe moulding.
 And there's a picture rail up high below the cove ceiling.
 I've already put on the paint colors, a linen for the major walls and a cream for that cove ceiling.